SCKelemen/unicode/TESTING.md

 This is expected for our simplified implementation:

-**What we implement well** (explains the 73% pass rate):
+**What we implement well** (explains the 76% pass rate):
 - Word boundaries (spaces, tabs)
 - Mandatory breaks (newlines, line separators, including \v and \f)
+- LB6: Do not break before hard line breaks
-- LB7: Do not break before spaces or zero width space
+- LB7: Do not break before spaces, zero width space, or ZW
+- LB11: Do not break before or after word joiner (WJ)
+- LB12: Do not break after non-breaking glue (GL)
+- LB13: Do not break before closing punctuation (CL, CP, EX, IS, SY)
 - LB14: Do not break after opening punctuation (OP SP* ×), including QU
+- LB16: Do not break before nonstarters (NS)
+- LB18: Break after spaces (with proper exclusions for special characters)
+- LB19: Do not break before or after quotation marks (partial implementation)
+- LB21: Do not break before BA or HY
 - LB23, LB24, LB25: Partial numeric expression breaks (PR/PO prefix/postfix for common currency symbols)
+- LB26, LB27: Korean syllable rules (H2/H3) and Jamo (JL/JV/JT)
+- LB28: Do not break between alphabetics (AL, HL)
+- LB29: Do not break between numeric punctuation and alphabetics
+- LB30: Do not break between letters/numbers and OP/CP
 - Zero-width spaces and joiners
 - CJK ideographic breaks
-- Ambiguous East Asian (AI) character breaks
+- Ambiguous East Asian (AI) character breaks with comprehensive rules
 - Hangul syllables (H2/H3) and Jamo (JL/JV/JT)
 - Indic Aksara scripts (AK class for Balinese, Brahmi)
 - Exclamation/interrogation marks (including presentation forms and fullwidth)
-- Basic punctuation rules
 - Non-breaking spaces
-- Soft hyphens
+- Soft hyphens with hyphenation mode support

-**What we intentionally simplify** (explains the 27% fail rate):
+**What remains to be implemented** (explains the 24% fail rate):
 - Character class detection (need official LineBreak.txt property data for complete accuracy)
 - Complex East Asian width rules (EA class)
 - Advanced Hangul rules (LB26/LB27 - treat all Hangul as H2 for simplicity)